 According to FEMA, more than 40 percent of businesses don’t reopen after a disaster.
 And those that do reopen may take days to months to get back to business.

-As an insurance company, you see it first-hand: your clients are deeply stressed.
+As an insurance company or self-insured entity, you see it first-hand: your clients are deeply stressed.
 If you’re self-insured, you’re deep into the stress zone.
 In many cases, you and your employees have lost homes and vehicles (or at least incurred damages).
 Your business is severely damaged and shut down for who knows how long.
 You need to get back up and running as soon as possible.
 When emotions run high, it can be difficult to think clearly.
 That’s why you should prepare now and know your next steps to get back to business.

 These tips are compiled from the Insurance Institute for Business & Home Safety (IBHS), Polygon Group, Zurich and Forbes.
 The faster you can resume some level of normal operations, the quicker you can restore income, jobs, and the products and services your community needs.
 Use these steps to reopen as quickly as possible – ideally, ahead of the competition.

 Put safety first.
 Use utmost caution when entering a damaged building.
 If there is serious structural damage, contact local officials before entering.
 Report downed power lines or gas leaks.
 If the building was flooded, keep electricity turned off.
 Watch for snakes and other creatures that may have found a dry refuge in high spots in the building.
 If flooding is still present, wear waterproof boots or waders, because flood waters are a breeding ground for all sorts of bacteria that you don’t want on your skin.